RnbWd/chronic/README.md

 ### chronic(task, opts, [func])

 - `task` a string, works similarly to `gulp.task('task', function(..))`.
 Used to name tasks.
 - `opts` is NOT an object, it must contain a chainable series methods chronic.
-Built on top of azer's [bud](https://github.com/azer/bud#running-tests-and-restarting-when-files-change) with different methods.
+Built on top of azer's [bud](https://github.com/azer/bud#running-tests-and-restarting-when-files-change).

 #### chronic methods: